Strategic leadership: Moving the “we/they” line

 In every organization, there is a line that can be drawn.
 Above the line, generally at the more senior levels of the organization, people use the word “we” to imply collective responsibility for success and failure.
 People in this group say things like, “We did this well.”
 “We should have done this better.”
 “We need to discuss this more.”
 “We should have planned this out more carefully.”
 Below the line, generally at lower levels of the organization, people use the word “they” to imply that things are being done to them by others and frequently these things are not good.
 People in this group say things like, “They messed up.”
 “They should have done that better.”
 “They should have planned this more carefully.”

-Effective strategy processes move the “we/they” line down in the organization so that more people use the word “we” and take ownership for making things happen and making things better.
-Good strategic leadership practices, with the right balance of the analytic dimension and the human dimension and the discipline and commitment to see the process through during strategy formulation and implementation can be a strong driver to take the “we/they” line much deeper into the organization.
-A deep “we” line produces winning strategies because those in the “we” are much more willing and able to meet the demands of perpetual change.
+Effective strategy processes are said to move the "we/they" line further down the organizational hierarchy, increasing the proportion of employees who identify with collective responsibility.
+According to this view, strategic leadership practices that balance analytical and human dimensions and that maintain discipline and commitment throughout strategy formulation and implementation, may shift this line deeper into the organization.
+A broader "we" orientation is associated with greater employee willingness to adapt to ongoing organizational change.

 Building prepared minds on a large scale begins and ends with the senior person focusing on being the architect of the strategy process as much as the product.
 The focus is on working the middle ground between the analytical and the human dimensions, not giving up on the clarity that comes from the analytical rigor nor the broad-based commitment and organizational agility that comes from addressing the human dimension.
 Ultimately a deep “we” line is a signal that employees are developing, evolving, modulating, fine-tuning and executing a strategy concurrently.